Probate Q&A Series

 • State clearly that you refuse to qualify or act as personal representative.

-• Be filed with the clerk of superior court before the 30-day deadline.
+• Be filed with the clerk of superior court.

 Once the clerk accepts and files your renunciation, you forfeit any right to serve in that role.
 The court will then appoint the next eligible person under North Carolina’s priority rules in N.C.G.S. § 28A-6-1.
 If that person also declines or fails to qualify, the clerk moves down the priority list until someone serves.